AnthonyPalafox/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD student in the Departments of Sociology at the University of California, Berkeley.
+I am a PhD student in the Department of Sociology at the University of California, Berkeley.
 My work is rooted in the sociology of education and primarily focuses on educational expectations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.